YimMenu-Lua/Samurais-Scripts/FEATURES.md

       > **Note:** The feature only works on cars and trucks.

       > **Note:** If you lock a vehicle (or it gets automatically locked) then switch to a different vehicle, the previous one will be automatically unlocked.

+  - **Engine Swap:**
+    - Changes the sound of your vehicle's engine and increases its power.

+  - **Fast Vehicles:**
+    - Increases the top speed of any *land* vehicle you drive.

 - **Custom Paint Jobs:**